 Centrifuge casting

-How Does Centrifugal Casting Works?
+How Does Centrifugal Casting Work?

-The working principle of centrifugal casting is carryout by pouring molten metal into a spinning mold, pre-heated to some certain temperature.
-Mold type can either be vertical or horizontal depending on the type of item to be produced.
-The mold rotates at a certain speed.
-Controlled by an electric motor, causing the molten metal to rotate about its central axis.
+The working principle of centrifugal casting is carried out by pouring molten metal into a spinning mold preheated to some certain temperature.
+Mold types can either be vertical or horizontal, depending on the type of item to be produced.

 Advantages of Centrifugal Casting

 Centrifugal casting has several advantages over other metal casting processes. it allows mass production of symmetrical products at lower costs.
-It does not rely on gate and risers, making its offers high production rates.
-Unlike sand casting, where gate and risers must be employed for proper flow of the molten metal.

-One of the most advantages of centrifugal casting is that it helps to get rid of defects such as blowholes, shrinkage cavity, and gas pocket.
+One of the biggest advantages of centrifugal casting is that it helps to get rid of defects such as blowholes, shrinkage cavities, and gas pockets.
 Due to the collection of impurities at the center of the mold.
-Impurities are easily removed in centrifugal casting than in any other manufacturing process. it also helps economically in terms of low capital, which allows enough flexibility to produce various sizes and shapes of a part.

 Disadvantages